Skip to content

 • Enterprise organizations with complex requirements

-• Firms prioritizing ecosystem and integration breadth
+• Firms prioritizing ecosystem breadth and integration capabilities

-• Organizations with dedicated Salesforce administration resources
+• Organizations with dedicated Salesforce admin resources

 • Companies planning significant customization